gimlichael/Must-Read-Resources/README.md

-# Books and links to supoprt Software Craftsmanship
+# Various resources to support Software Craftsmanship

 A collection of highly recommended books; if you have a proposal, please contribute.
 Sharing is caring :-)

+## Books

 **JUST BUY IT ALREADY**